jrmann100/funfax/README.md

 Faxes, but fun, because they're entirely over the internet.

-Built serverless on Firebase and SvelteKit.
+Built serverless on Firebase and Routify.

 ## Authors